A Bird Song Detector for improving bird identification through Deep Learning: a case study from Do\~nana: Material and Methods

 For Deep Learning models, we trained ResNet50 and MobileNetV2 using the \texttt{Keras} Python library \citep{chollet2015keras}, initializing both with pre-trained \textit{ImageNet} weights.
 The original classification layer was removed, and all layers were initially frozen.
 A new classification head was added, consisting of a Global Average Pooling layer, followed by a 256-unit dense layer with ReLU activation and a final softmax layer for classification.
 The model was first trained with only the newly added layers, keeping the pre-trained base frozen.
 After this initial phase, the entire model was unfrozen for a final fine-tuning step across all layers.
 MobileNetV2 was selected due to its reduced dimensionality, which helps to prevent overfitting, especially given the relatively small dataset size, while also reducing training time and computational requirements.
 Both deep learning models were trained using 3-second spectrograms generated from the segments used for the fine-tuned BirdNET.

-During evaluation, the models were tested using full 1-minute audio files segmented into 3-second windows and also using only the detections from the Bird Song Detector, padding shorter detections to fit the 3-second input size.
+During evaluation, the models were tested using both full 1-minute audio files (segmented into 3-second windows) and shorter audio segments identified by the Bird Song Detector.
+When these detected segments were shorter than the required 3-second input length, they were padded with zeros—representing silence—to match the model’s input size.

 We compared these four classifiers (fine-tuned BirdNET, Random Forest, and two Deep Learning models) with and without previously using the Bird Song Detector.
 This allowed us to evaluate how the Bird Song Detector improved bird classification in different approaches.